 He sees endless possibilities.

-Steckl’s lab is coming up with new applications for a fabrication process called coaxial electrospinning, which combines two or more materials into a fine fiber for use in industry, textiles or even medicine.
+Steckl’s lab is coming up with new applications for a fabrication process called coaxial electrospinning, which combines two or more materials into a fine fiber for use in industry, textiles, or even medicine.
 The machine pumps two or more liquid polymers into a nozzle that drips like a leaky faucet.
-Once electric voltage is applied, the drip turns into a spiderweb-fine jet composed of a core of one material surrounded by a sheath of another.
+Once the electric voltage is applied, the drip turns into a spiderweb-fine jet composed of a core of one material surrounded by a sheath of another.

 “It looks deceptively simple.
 But the chemistry is the secret sauce,” he said.